CyberFlameGO/svnpython/Doc/library/textwrap.rst

 applications that wrap/fill many text strings, it will be more efficient for you to create your own :class:`TextWrapper` object.

-Text is preferably wrapped on whitespaces and right after the hyphens in hyphenated words; only then will long words be broken if necessary, unless :attr:`TextWrapper.break_long_words` is set to false.

 An additional utility function, :func:`dedent`, is provided to remove indentation from strings that have unwanted whitespace to the left of the text.